 Legends of Learning games provide a great opportunity for students to learn about content.
 I have used it as an incentive tool to supplement instruction after students have completed an activity.
 This has eliminated down time in my classroom.
 Students are engaged, motivated to complete assignments, and even play on their own time!

-I think your company needs to send me to DC to tell you all in person how great this has been for my students.
 I had a class where some of my students have intellectual disabilities.
 My students with intellectual disabilities all passed the end of year state standardized exam.
 I am convinced it was because of their engagement with the content and they were made to feel familiar with the vocab related to these standards through the games.
 Mahalo!

 The responsiveness of the support makes all the difference.
 It is one of the great things about LoL.
 Baby steps, ease of use, and ongoing support.
 That is how you get teachers to use tech.